-They are highly rated in terms of performance.
-They also come with a number of additional features every drummer will love to have.
+They are highly rated in terms of performance with a number of additional features every drummer will love to have.
 They are detachable and sweat proof.

 They feature noise isolating technology.
 This feature keeps you away from distractive noises, letting you focus on leading your band with the right tempo.

-Also, these in-ear monitors are an absolute steal.
+Also, these in-ear monitors are an absolute deal.